alexle/alexle.github.com/posts/first-marathon.markdown

 ##Miles 1-13##

-3..
-2..
-1..
-Go!
 With tons of adrenaline and freshly rested legs, I came out strong.
 I wasn't sure what my pace was, but it felt like any other LSD (long slow distance) run during my training.
 Just another Sunday run, Alex.

 The course snaked through Downtown Denver in the beginning.
 For some reason, I don't pay much attention to my surroundings while running races.
-We could have gone through a desert for all I know.
+I honestly don't remember what streets or landmarks I was near.

 I was simply focused on my form and breathing, turning my legs over, and weaving through the masses.
 Downtown looked great in the post-run pictures though.